Ada-Developers-Academy/core-unit-3/lifting-state-up/problem-set-lifting-state-up.md

 </details>

+## Implement

+### Add a Delete Button

+Create a delete button that will clear all student data.
+For now we don't have a way to add additional students, but Sofia will be implementing that feature soon.
+For now, if we need to being back the list of students as we work on the feature, we can refresh the browser.

+A possible implementation might look like this:

 ![Web browser displaying Sofia's attendance app, displaying the following output: the heading Attendance; the sub-heading Class Information; a bulleted list showing Name: Team Semicolons, and Number of members: 0; a button labelled Delete All Students!; and the sub-heading Student List with no students listed.](../assets/lifting-state-up_problem-set-lifting-state-up_delete-example.png)
 _Fig.
 After clicking the Delete All Students! button, the app no longer displays any students._